198Te Transformer Transported To Gretna Grid Stability Facility

 Collett has completed the transportation and installation of a 198Te transformer from Heysham Port to Scotland’s Gretna Grid Stability Facility.

-As per the delivery schedule, our Team returned to the storage area to commence loading operations.
-Utilising our 24-axle 350 Tonne capacity Scheuerle girder bridge trailer, the team strategically built the trailer around the transformer, ensuring efficient self-loading and minimal handling of the cargo.
-With the transformer securely loaded and escorted by Lancashire Police, the team began the journey to Longtown.
+Following the delivery schedule, our team returned to begin loading operations.
+This time, we used our 24-axle, 350-tonne capacity Scheuerle girder bridge trailer.
+The trailer was carefully built around the transformer, allowing for self-loading and minimal handling.
+Once the transformer was securely loaded and escorted by Lancashire Police, the journey to Longtown began.

-Due to the road conditions along the final four mile journey not being suitable for accepting the negotiability of the girder frame trailer, the transformer was self off-loaded onto temporary stools at a transshipment point in Longtown.
-The girder bridge was then demobilised and the transformer was loaded onto a 16-axle SPMT (Self-Propelled Modular Transporter).
-With its 360-degree steering and vertical lifting capability, the SPMT was ideal to navigate this final part of the route to site at a controlled 1mph pace.
+However, the final four miles of the journey were not suitable for the girder bridge trailer.
+Therefore, the transformer was offloaded onto temporary stools at a transshipment point in Longtown.
+The girder bridge was then demobilised, and the transformer was reloaded onto a 16-axle Self-Propelled Modular Transporter (SPMT).
+Thanks to its 360-degree steering and vertical lift capability, the SPMT was ideal for navigating this final leg of the route at a controlled 1mph.

-Prior to the commencement, our Projects department appointed dedicated project managers to coordinate all preliminary works including applying for road permits, liaising with police authorities, highways authorities, local councils and conducting detailed route surveys.
-These efforts ensured clear passage by arranging tree trimming, cable diversions & outages and temporary removal of street furniture along the route.
+In preparation for the move, our Projects department appointed dedicated managers to coordinate all preliminary work.
+This included applying for road permits, liaising with police and highways authorities, and working closely with local councils.
+Additionally, we carried out detailed route surveys and arranged tree trimming, cable diversions and outages, and the temporary removal of street furniture.

 Reflecting on the project, Eric Crosby, Projects Director at Collett, praised the team’s efforts: